The ThreatLocker Testing Environment

 • Shows an audit of the activity in real time.

-This enables the administrator to evaluate an application and its behavior on a transient VDI, keeping the administrator's own environment secure and safe from any potential misbehavior, and provides the information the administrator needs to make an educated decision on whether or not to permit this application in their own environment.
+This enables the administrator to evaluate an application and its behavior on a transient VDI, keeping the administrator's own environment secure and safe from any potential misbehavior, and provides the information the administrator needs to make an educated decision on whether to permit this application in their own environment.

 The file from the approval will automatically be downloaded onto the VDI.
-Click 'Run Now' to begin the installation.
+Select Run Now to begin the installation.

 During the installation, the green Risk Center tabs across the top of the screen will change to red if any suspicious activity is observed in that area.